lmatteis/hckr.it/README.md

 #### Let the community decide!

 This is indeed what will work at the end of the day.
-Sites such as StackOverflow and even HN itself have a little "flag" link on each of their post. **Users decide whether a post is coming from a spammer or not**.
+Sites such as StackOverflow and even HN itself have a little "flag" link on each of their post. **The community decides whether a post is coming from a spammer or not**.